EKE-Electronics and VR FleetCare to launch cooperation: data-driven predictive maintenance for rail fleet

 The cooperation is based on VR FleetCare’s technical rail fleet expertise as well as fleet maintenance optimisation and EKE-Electronics’ experience in train automation systems and remote condition monitoring.

-EKE’s remote monitoring system and data analytics of the British company Humaware that was acquired by EKE in early 2019 are utilised in this solution.
+EKE’s remote monitoring system and data analytics of the British company Humaware which was acquired by EKE in early 2019 are utilised in this solution.
 The aim is to develop a system providing data that predicts the maintenance need of bogies by using sensor technology and a smart combination of cloud and edge computing.

 Sensors and data transmission systems will be installed in VR Group’s locomotives and electric trains during this year.
 More extensive results of the development work can be expected next year.